fede183/notes/NotesAWS.md

 Section of a VPC in which you can group resources based on security or operational needs.
 Subnets can be public or private.

-Public subnets contain resources that need to be accessible by the public, such as an online store’s website.
+Public subnets contain resources that need to be accessible by the public, such as an online store's website.

-Private subnets contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
+Private subnets contain resources that should be accessible only through your private network, such as a database that contains customers personal information and order histories.

 ## Network ACLs